Luis Cabezas (Chilean footballer)

-Luis Hernán Cabezas Chavarría (born 25 March 1992) is a Chilean former footballer who played as a forward for clubs in Chile, Sweden and El Salvador.
+Luis Hernán Cabezas Chavarría (born 25 March 1992) is a Chilean former professional footballer who played as a forward for clubs in Chile, Sweden and El Salvador.

 Career

 Cabezas came to Naval youth system at the age of thirteen, staying with them until 2015.
 In March 2015, he moved to Sweden and joined IF Brommapojkarna in the Superettan.
 As a player of Huachipato, in June 2015 he joined Åtvidabergs FF after a trial along with his compatriot Joaquín Cerezo.

 In second half 2015, he returned to Naval until 2016, playing for Deportes Limache and Deportivo Estación Central in his homeland.

 In 2019, he moved abroad again and played for Salvadoran side Chalatenango in the 2019 Apertura of the Primera División.

 Personal life

 Cabezas is the nephew of the former Chilean international footballer Luis Chavarría.